chrthomsen/pygrametl/docs/examples/parallel.rst

         return row

-    # Each row in the sales csv file is extracted and passed to the function
+    # Each row in the sales.csv is extracted and passed to the function
     for row in sales:
         expensiveReturningOperation(row)